bcgsc/ntEdit/README.md

 ## Description <a name=description></a>

 ntEdit is a fast and scalable genomics application for polishing genome sequence assembly drafts.
-It simplifies polishing, variant detection* and "haploidization" of gene and genome sequences with its re-usable Bloom filter design.
+It simplifies polishing, variant detection and "haploidization" of gene and genome sequences with its re-usable Bloom filter design.
-Although it was originally designed as a general-purpose polishing tool, initally aimed at improving genome sequences by fixing base mismatches and frame shift errors with the help of more base-accurate short sequencing reads, ntEdit can also be used for polishing with long reads and to "finish" genome sequence assembly projects (refer to <a href="https://github.com/bcgsc/goldPolish" target="_blank">GoldPolish</a> and the <a href="https://github.com/bcgsc/ntedit_sealer_protocol" target="_blank">ntedit+sealer genome assembly finishing protocol</a>, respectively).
+Although it was originally designed as a general-purpose polishing tool, initally aimed at improving genome sequences by fixing base mismatches and frame shift errors with the help of more base-accurate short sequencing reads, ntEdit can also be used for polishing with long reads and employed to "finish" genome sequence assembly projects (refer to <a href="https://github.com/bcgsc/goldPolish" target="_blank">GoldPolish</a> and the <a href="https://github.com/bcgsc/ntedit_sealer_protocol" target="_blank">ntedit+sealer genome assembly finishing protocol</a>, respectively).

 We anticipate that ntEdit will find further applications in the rapid mapping of single nucleotide variants, as demonstrated below with the genome of SARS-CoV-2, the highly transmissible and pathogenic coronavirus, and the etiological agent of COVID-19.